andresprincipe/bmore-crime-predictor/README.md

 # bmore-crime-predictor
--This is a project that uses Baltimore city's publicly available datasets to predict the geolocation of new crimes.
+## This is a project that uses Baltimore city's publicly available datasets to predict the geolocation of new crimes.